TradeHouseMedia/tradecore-sdk-android-sample/docs/tradecore-sdk-ad-metadata.md

 # Tradecore Android SDK - Ad Metadata

 The `TradecoreAd` class encapsulates essential metadata and targeting information related to an ad instance.
-It is commonly used across the SDK for `TradecoreAdView` and `TradecoreInstreamAdUnit`, and appears as a parameter in most interface callbacks.
+It is commonly used across the SDK for `TradecoreAdView` and `TradecoreInstreamVideo`, and appears as a parameter in most interface callbacks.

 This class can be especially useful for: